 Even rosacea can contribute to an itchy scalp, as it can extend beyond the face and cause flaking, itching and redness on the scalp as well.
 (7b)

 2. Allergic Reactions from Food and Shampoos

 Allergic reactions can occur from numerous sources, but two of the most common sources are from your food and your shampoo.
 There are so many foods, such as processed sugar, peanuts and soy products, that contain inflammation- and fungus-causing attributes, and unless you avoid them, you’re likely to have some problems.

-Additionally, if your shampoo contains tons of chemicals, it’s possible that your scalp is having an allergic reaction to those chemicals, known as contact dermatitis.
-There are options, but one of the first things you should do is stop using your current shampoo and conditioner to see if the problem subsides.
+Additionally, if your shampoo or hair color contains tons of chemicals, it’s possible that your scalp is having an allergic reaction to those chemicals, known as contact dermatitis.
+There are options, but one of the first things you should do is stop using your current shampoo, hair color and conditioner to see if the problem subsides.

 3. Autoimmune Disease